YZCU/LMOD/README.md

-# LMOD: A Large-scale and Multiclass Moving Object Detection Dataset for Satellite Videos
+## LMOD: A Large-scale and Multiclass Moving Object Detection Dataset for Satellite Videos
-This is the official website of the **LMOD** dataset.

 ## Getting the dataset
 :star: The dataset application is very simple and requires only the following two steps:
 - [x] Please fill in this [application form](/Application%20form).